ps428/PythonProjects/Readme.md

 			This program is not case sensitive, but it can be made so with a few amendments.
 			I have also added some exceptions at line 7 in the code, these words will be excluded from set of words reserved for comparision.

+3) 'friend.py'

+		This Python program takes two names as input and give friendship index of the names.